Viva!'s Dr. Justine Butler reveals the secrets to being animal-friendly in the garden. Find out more about vegan gardening!

 Improving soil quality

-There are several ways to improve the soil in your garden or allotment that avoid using animal products.
+To commit to vegan gardening, there are several ways to improve the soil in your garden or allotment that avoid using animal products.
 You can make your own compost by collecting uncooked food waste (fruit and vegetable peel etc) in a compost bin in the garden.
 Over time, depending on the weather and temperature, you will have lovely, crumbly, nutrient-rich soil.
 A bonus is that you may get some self-seeding surprises – I had five squashes this year!

 You can improve the soil quality by growing green manure plants.
 They absorb nutrients that would otherwise be lost through leaching, then return them to the soil when they are dug in.
 It takes just a few weeks and plants such as clover can add nitrogen.
 It’s easy, you sow fast-growing, nitrogen-fixing plants, let them grow, then dig them back into the soil to enrich it.
 This improves soil fertility, adds nitrogen, improves soil structure, gives better drainage or water retention, suppresses weeds and attracts beneficial insects.